Employer Health Insurance: Who Needs It, Why, & How To Get It

-Similarly, uniquely tailored benefits packages can be extremely effective at retaining talent and rewarding longevity/loyalty by acknowledging the reality of the costs that accumulate over the period of time it takes for employees to earn experience and display that loyalty in return.
+Similarly, uniquely tailored benefits packages can be extremely effective at retaining talent and rewarding longevity and loyalty by acknowledging the reality of the costs that accumulate over the period of time it takes for employees to earn experience.
+This helps employers display that loyalty in return.

-With all of the many considerations that must be takeninto account when complying with federal employer health insurance standards, it is important to evaluate not just the size and structuring of your organization in relation to regulatory guidelines, but also to consider any needs that may be specific or unique to your company or industry.
+With all of the many considerations that must be taken into account when complying with federal employer health insurance standards, it is important to evaluate not just the size and structure of your organization in relation to regulatory guidelines, but also to consider any needs that may be specific or unique to your company or industry.

-In light of those specifics, then consider how your benefits package could be arranged to best fulfill those needs – both from a recruitment/retention perspective as well as from the standpoint of optimized business productivity via happy and healthy employees.
+In light of those specifics, consider how your benefits package could be arranged to best fulfill those needs – both from a recruitment and retention perspective as well as from the standpoint of optimized business productivity via happy and healthy employees.

-With the vast variety of benefits options/brokers available combined with the current technological search/assistance capabilities to instantly find the best fit for your organization, there is no excuse not to make sure your current employer health insurance benefits and incentive options are not only in compliance with federal law, but are maximizing the value of those expenditures to benefit not only the employees, but also the organization as a whole.
+With the vast variety of benefits options and brokers available combined with the current technological search capabilities to instantly find the best fit for your organization, there is no excuse not to make sure your current employer health insurance benefits and incentive options are not only in compliance with federal law, but are maximizing the value of those expenditures to benefit not only the employees, but also the organization as a whole.

 At Mployer Advisor, our focus is creating transparency in the insurance and insurance broker, consultant and advisor space to the advantage of the employer.
 Analytics is our core and we will bring to light new information, tools and resources to aid employers in making more cost-effective decisions.
 As a phase I, we are here to help employers find the right broker or consultant and the right insurance company for them.
 Giving choice and initial transparency is a first step in creating an employer centric insurance marketplace.